 The Effects of Bank Charter Switching on Supervisory Ratings

 I study whether commercial banks can improve their supervisory ratings by switching charters.
-I use the distance between banks' headquarters and chartering authorities' offices to establish a causal effect from switching on ratings.
-Banks receive better ratings when they switch from national to state charters, and keep their ratings about unchanged when they switch from state to national charters.
-These results suggest that banks can arbitrage ratings by switching charters and are consistent with some regulators competing for banks by rating incoming banks better than similar banks that they already supervise.
+I use the fees charged by chartering authorities to establish a causal effect from switching on ratings.
+Banks receive more favorable ratings after they change charters, an effect that is large for both national and state charters.
+In addition, controlling for bank ratings, banks that switch charters fail more often than others.
+These results suggest that banks can arbitrage ratings by switching charters and are consistent with regulators competing for banks by rating incoming banks better than similar banks that they already supervise.

 JEL Classification: G21, G28